Skip to main content

 Tool Chaining - Runtime Primitive

 Route the output of any tool (native module or MCP server) into any other tool.
-Zero Python code, pure YAML.
+Pure YAML.
 Works the same whether the upstream tool is filesystem.write, mcp.github.create_pr, or a custom module an app-dev wrote yesterday.

 This is the single most important feature for building real workflows on Digitorn.
 Read this once, then build anything.